Spend a Hassle Free Vacation in St. Augustine

 Additional amenities include indoor and outdoor sitting areas, an outdoor shower and a seven-person hot tub.
 Like the Inn’s pool, the B&B pool is a private enclave surrounded by flowering shrubbery and tropical plants.
 Vacationers who prefer to avoid the pitter patter of little feet will enjoy this grown-ups only property.

 Rich O’Brien and his wife Lauren Ringhaver strike a pleasing balance between preserving the vintage ambiance of their Inn while adopting contemporary concepts.
 La Fiesta has received the “Green Lodging” designation from the Florida Department of Environmental Protection.
 This effort shows up in small things – CFL bulbs, recycling bins, and solar deck lights – and in big things – a beach restoration project.
 “We planted 1,100 sea oats along the dunes,” Rich explained.

 Other innovations focus on improving the guest experience.
 The Inn uses keyless electronic entry devices rather than key cards that contain personal information.
 And instead of using the polyester comforters of dubious cleanliness that are found in most hotels, La Fiesta beds are topped with a coverlet that’s washed after each guest checks out.

 Rich and Lauren put thought and effort into these small, but meaningful touches.
 “Because we’re independent, versus a chain with national brand recognition, we have to prove ourselves.
-We may not achieve perfection, but we strive for it every day,” Rich said he want to buy best replica handbags on the handbags webs.
+We may not achieve perfection, but we strive for it every day,” Rich said.

 Insider’s Tip: La Fiesta guests get a discount at Fiesta Falls.